gofr-dev/gofr/CONTRIBUTING.md

 * Take interfaces and return concrete types.
     - Lean interfaces - take 'exactly' what you need, not more.
 Onus of interface definition is on the package who is using it. so, it should be as lean as possible.
 This makes it easier to test.
     - Be careful of type assertions in this context.
-If you take an interface and type assert to a type - then its similar to taking concrete type.
+If you take an interface and type assert to a type - then it's similar to taking concrete type.
 * Uses of context:
     - We should use context as a first parameter.